Gundavenkatasai/pizza/README.md

-# 🍕 Pizza Vamsi - Unified Platform
+# 🍕 Pizza  - Unified Platform

 A full-stack pizza delivery platform with customer ordering website and admin dashboard, deployed as a single unified application.